 I’m so excited to introduce you to this Glazed Lemon Bundt Cake.
 One with a soft and flavourful crumb, and a tart but sweet, drippy lemon glaze.

-A simple lemon cake with an easy raspberry glaze, perfect for morning or afternoon tea.
+A simple lemon cake perfect for morning or afternoon tea.
 You know I’m ALL about over-the-top desserts but sometimes there is nothing better than a lovely fresh citrus cake.

-Unlike most of the cakes on my site, this Lemon Bundt Cake is not super light and fluffy, but rather dense and hearty, reminiscent of a pound cake.
+Unlike alot of cakes I usually bake, this Lemon Bundt Cake is not super light and fluffy, but rather dense and hearty, reminiscent of a pound cake.
 It goes heavy on the butter but boasts a beautiful lemon flavour with both fresh lemon juice and lemon zest tucked inside the crumb.

 Glazed Lemon Bundt Cake with a soft and flavourful crumb and a tart but sweet lemon glaze.

-- 230 grams (1 cup / 2 sticks) unsalted butter, room temperature
+- 230 grams (1 cup / 2 sticks) butter, room temperature

-- 300 grams (1 and 1/2 cups) caster sugar
+- 250 grams (1 and 1/4 cups) caster sugar or granulated sugar

-- 2 teaspoons vanilla extract
+- 1 teaspoon vanilla extract

-- 3 large eggs
+- 3 large eggs, room temperature

 - 350 grams (2 and 1/2 cups) plain flour